ksvirsky/payment-escrow/README.md

 This flow represents a successful payment from Party A to Party B.

 1.  **Contract Configuration & Funding:** Party A deploys the `PaymentEscrow` contract and transfers the agreed-upon tokens to it.
-2.  **Payment Condition:** Party B awaits for the `paymentDelay` period to elapse, or Party A can call `confirmPayment()` to immediately enable withdrawal.
+2.  **Payment Condition:** Party B awaits for the `paymentDelay` period to elapse.
+Alternatively, Party A can call `confirmPayment()` to immediately enable Party B's withdrawal, bypassing the delay.
-3.  **Withdrawal:** After the `paymentDelay` or explicit confirmation by Party A, Party B can withdraw all tokens from the contract.
+3.  **Withdrawal:** After the `paymentDelay` has passed or explicit confirmation by Party A, Party B can withdraw all tokens from the contract.

 ##### 2. Cancel Payment Flow (by Party A)

 This flow allows Party A to cancel the payment before Party B can withdraw.

 1.  **Contract Configuration & Funding:** Party A deploys the `PaymentEscrow` contract and transfers the agreed-upon tokens to it.
-2.  **Cancel Payment Initiation:** During the `paymentDelay` period, Party A invokes the `cancelPayment()` function to initiate a cancellation.
+2.  **Cancellation Initiation:** During the `paymentDelay` period, Party A invokes the `cancelPayment()` function to initiate a cancellation.
-3.  **Cancel Payment Condition:** Party A waits for the `cancelDelay` period to elapse, or Party B can call `confirmCancelPayment()` to immediately allow Party A's withdrawal.
+3.  **Cancellation Condition:** Party A waits for the `cancelDelay` period to elapse.
+Alternatively, Party B can call `confirmCancelPayment()` to immediately allow Party A to withdraw the funds, bypassing the delay.
-4.  **Withdrawal:** After the `cancelDelay` or explicit confirmation by Party B, Party A can withdraw all tokens from the contract.
+4.  **Withdrawal:** After the `cancelDelay` has passed or explicit confirmation by Party B, Party A can withdraw all tokens from the contract.

 ##### 3. Disputable Flow (Dispute Resolution)